-Planning a getaway with girlfriends?
-If you’re bored of beaches, tired of all-inclusive resorts, and would like to try something more intellectually stimulating than a jaunt to Las Vegas, consider something truly different: a girlfriends getaway on a hotel barge.
-European Waterways has just announced a time-limited discount on charter prices for these getaways.
+If you’re bored of beaches, tired of all-inclusive resorts, and would like to try something more intellectually stimulating than a jaunt to Las Vegas, a girlfriends getaway on a hotel barge can fit the bill.

-A luxury barge trip down one of Europe’s historic canals offers “besties” opportunities to laugh, reminisce, and create new memories that will strengthen the bonds of their friendship, while they explore the charming villages and towns that dot Europe’s inland waterways.
+A luxury barge trip down one of Europe’s historic canals offers opportunities to laugh, reminisce, and create new memories that will strengthen the bonds of their friendship, while the group explores the charming villages and towns that dot Europe’s inland waterways.

 You deserve a girlfriends getaway